acenet-arc/cpp_as_a_second_language/_episodes/cpp_overview.md

   * Specialized for numerical computing
   * Awkward for some tasks (I/O, string manipulation, code reuse)
   * Smaller user community

+## What is C/C++ used for?
+C++ is used for lots of things, which is why it has a much larger user community than say Fortran for example.
+* Operating systems: Windows, MacOS, iOS, Linux
+* Web browsers: Firefox, Chrome
+* Applications: Adobe Photoshop, Spotify, MySQL
+* Games
+* Research software

+## When should I use C++?
+If a program you are working on already uses C++, or uses C++ to write extensions.
+In new programs, if you aren't writing highly performance critical programs, something like Python might be a better choice.
+It is easy to use and you can write your programs much faster.
+When you find slow parts of your code use libraries that can do those parts faster, e.g. numpy.
+If there isn't a library for it, use Cython to generate C/C++ code from your python by adding type information to your variables.
+See our parallel computing summer school [materials on using Cython](https://acenet-arc.github.io/ACENET_Summer_School_Dask/cython/index.html) for more information about how to get started using Cython.
+While converting your Python code to Cython it can be useful to know some C/C++ and can give you more flexibility in how you do it, for example you could write your performance critical bits directly using C++ as python modules.

 ## What does C++ add to C?
 Three main components added:
 * Function overloading: multiple functions can be defined with the same name which are distinguished by the type and number of arguments they are given.